Thread safety: Examples

 In the above, increment_counter can be called by different threads without any problem since a mutex is used to synchronize all access to the shared counter variable.
 But if the function is used in a reentrant interrupt handler and a second interrupt arises while the mutex is locked, the second routine will hang forever.
 As interrupt servicing can disable other interrupts, the whole system could suffer.

-The same function can be implemented to be both thread-safe and reentrant using the lock-free atomics in C++11:
+The same function can be implemented to be both thread-safe and reentrant using the lock-free atomics, which were introduced in C++11: